jack-r-warren/jackwarren-info/src/markdown/posts/projects/jackwarren-info.md

 In the case of my website, I use Gatsby's site generation to transform and package content so that visitors get the benefit of quick, static pages while I get the benefit of a developer- and writer-friendly environment.

+The entire website's codebase is available [right here on GitHub](https://github.com/jack-r-warren/jackwarren-info).

 ## Features

 ### Light and Dark Mode